AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 ### Retrieve and modify the chat room attributes

-All the chat room members can retrieve the detailed information of the current chat room, including the subject, annoucements, description, member type, and admin list.
+All chat room members can retrieve the detailed information of the current chat room, including the subject, announcements, description, member type, and admin list.

 The chat room owner and admins can also set and update the chat room information.